NCAA Division III

-NCAA Division III (D-III) is a division of the National Collegiate Athletic Association (NCAA) in the United States.
-D-III consists of athletic programs at colleges and universities that choose not to offer athletic scholarships to their student-athletes.
+NCAA Division III (D-III) is the lowest division of the National Collegiate Athletic Association (NCAA) in the United States.
+D-III consists of athletic programs at colleges and universities that do not offer athletic scholarships to student-athletes.

-The NCAA's first split was into two divisions, the University and College Divisions, in 1956, the College Division was formed for smaller schools that did not have the resources of the major athletic programs across the country.
+The NCAA's first split was into two divisions, the University and College Divisions, in 1956.
+The College Division was formed for smaller schools that did not have the resources of the major athletic programs across the country.
 The College Division split again in 1973 when the NCAA went to its current naming convention: Division I, Division II, and Division III.
-Division III schools are not allowed to offer athletic scholarships, while D-II schools can.
+D-I and D-II schools are allowed to offer athletic scholarships, while D-III schools are not.